Darioc18/architecture-portfolio/README.md

 - #### Contact Page

-  - The contact page provides users with the ability to easily get in touch with the artist for various purposes, such as project inquiries or sharing opinions about previous work.
+  - The contact page provides users with the ability to easily get in touch with the architect for various purposes, such as project inquiries or sharing opinions about previous work.
   - All fields in the contact form are set as required.
-This means that the form cannot be submitted unless all necessary information, including names, message and valid email addresses, are provided.
+This means that the form cannot be submitted unless all necessary information, including names, message and a valid email address, are provided.

     ![contact page](assets/images/readme-files/contact-page.jpg)